-NCO Online Academy publishes the National NCO Standards for Non-Medical Caregiver Training and Verification, a national standard developed by NCO to support caregiver training documentation, certificate verification, registry status, and good-standing confirmation for the independent, family, private-duty, companion, and non-medical caregiving community.
+NCO Online Academy publishes the National NCO Registry for Non-Medical Caregiver Training and Verification.
+This is a national registry developed by NCO to support caregiver training documentation, certificate verification, registry status.
+It is also a good-standing confirmation for the independent, family, private-duty, companion, and non-medical caregiving community.

 The National NCO Registry